sumberg/kex_japan_2018/report/report.md

 When redevelopment and migration is too risky or expensive, wrapping offers a cost-effective option with less risk.
 It surrounds existing data, systems and interfaces with new interfaces, giving the legacy components a "new and improved" look [@Bisbal1999, p.
 3], and lets organizations reuse trusted components in a new, more up-to-date manner.
 While these methodologies and frameworks usually focus on legacy software systems, they are very much applicable to hardware systems and components as well.

+One way of wrapping a legacy hardware component is detailed in the hobby project NESizer2 by _Johan Fjeldtvedt_.[@NESizer2_GitHub] The project is a MIDI controlled synthesizer, using the original _Audio Processing Unit_ (APU) found embedded in a RP2A03 microprocessor - the microprocessor used in the Nintendo Entertainment System.
+In his method he uses a modern microcontroller to handle the normal functionality of a MIDI-controller aswell as controlling the RP2A03 by dynamically injecting instructions into the microprocessor when the APU is needed.

 ## Problem

 To address the issues of unexpected behaviour in an otherwise proven, well functioning system, the solution could be to keep only the crucial legacy components including their hardware platforms, and provide an interface for a modern system to control them - creating a wrapper for both hardware and software.
 While there exists implementations of similar approaches, they are often designed with a specific functionality of the legacy component in mind, and as such does not provide a method of controlling the component for a general use case.
 This poses the question;

 Could these specific implementations be generalized into methods of controlling a legacy component, without any specific use case in mind?
 If so, how well do they perform as a means of modernization?

+To try and answer these questions, we will investigate the method used in the NESizer2 project, hereafter referred to as _The NESizer2 method_, to see if it can be expanded upon to be used as a _wrapper_ for the RP2A03 microprocessor.
+The method is considered a wrapper if it can allow a general use case of the microcontroller - specifically if it can successfully utilize the entire instruction set of the processor, thereby allowing any RP2A03 program to be run through the wrapper.

 ## Purpose